gramster/web2book/README.md

 web2book
 ========

-A web scraper that outputs to e-book readers.
+A web scraper/document converter that outputs to e-book readers.

 This is a project I created back in 2006/7 when I got an early Sony e-book reader.
 It was quite popular at the time, but after I sold